splunk/splunk-operator/docs/Upgrade.md

 ## Configuring Operator to watch specific namespace

-Edit config-map splunk-operator-config in splunk-operaor namespace, set WATCH_NAMESPACE field to the namespace operator need to watch
+Edit config-map splunk-operator-config in splunk-operator namespace, set WATCH_NAMESPACE field to the namespace operator need to watch

 ```
 apiVersion: v1